Translate

 1. Induction phase with high doses of therapy

 May last 1 or 2 months.
-The aim of the induction phase is to reduce the number of leukemia cells to a point when they are no longer found on bone marrow samples (called complete remission).
+The aim of the induction phase is to reduce the number of leukemia cells to a point when they are no longer detectable in bone marrow samples (called complete remission).
 After this point, the normal blood cells in the marrow can regrow.
-While achieving a complete remission is a positive sign, it does not necessarily mean the disease is cured, as leukemia cells may be present in other parts of the body.2
+While achieving a complete remission is a positive sign, it does not necessarily mean the disease is cured, as leukemia cells may be present at very low levels or in other parts of the body.2

 2. Consolidation with high doses of therapy